Improved Random-Binning Exponent for Distributed Hypothesis Testing: Discussions

-where $\Db(\cdot\|\cdot)$ denotes the relative entropy between two Bernoulli distributions of indicated parameters.
 By \cite[Prop.~2]{watanabe22}, in this example, $E_0(P_{U|X})=D(P_{XY}\|Q_{XY})$ if, and only if, $P_{U|X}$ is such that $U=X$ with probability one.
-Therefore, to study the critical rate, it suffices to consider SHA's and our schemes for $U=X$.
+Therefore, it suffices to consider all three schemes for $U=X$.
 To achieve \eqref{eq:DPQ} using Han's scheme, we need a rate of

 SHA's scheme reduces to the na\"ive binning scheme in this example, because

 At rate \eqref{eq:RcrHan}, it achieves